avinashkr1612/Smart-Checkout-system/README.md

 3. Development computer running windows with VNC viewer installed on it.

 # Poject installation and running
+0. connect to raspberry pi using VNC viewer.
 1. First of all you have to setup greengrass group on raspberry pi Please follow the installation guide provided by AWS https://docs.aws.amazon.com/greengrass/latest/developerguide/setup-filter.rpi.html